anuramat/mdmath.nvim/README.md

     anticonceal = true,
     -- Hide the text when in the Insert Mode. hide_on_insert = true,
+    -- Enable dynamic size for non-inline equations. dynamic = true,
+    -- Configure the scale of dynamic-rendered equations. dynamic_scale = 1.0,

-    -- Scale of the equation images, increase to prevent blurry images when increasing terminal -- font, high values may produce aliased images. scale = 1.0,
+    -- Internal scale of the equation images, increase to prevent blurry images when increasing terminal -- font, high values may produce aliased images.
+    -- WARNING: This do not affect how the images are displayed, only how many pixels are used to render them.
+    --          See `dynamic_scale` to modify the displayed size. internal_scale = 1.0,
 }
 ```

 ## Usage